South Bank, Redcar and Cleveland: Shipbuilding

 In 1907, Smiths Dock Company, a firm of shipbuilders from North Shields, set up part of its business on the River Tees at South Bank.
 Smiths Dock closed its North Shields Yard in 1909 focussing its operations on the River Tees.

-Smiths Dock built many ships that served during the Second World War, including trawlers that the Admiralty requisitioned and converted to armed trawlers of the Royal Naval Patrol Service such as HMT Amethyst or HMT Arab, in which Lieutenant Richard Stannard (RNR) won the Victoria Cross.
+Smiths Dock built ships that served during the Second World War, including trawlers that the Admiralty requisitioned and converted to armed trawlers of the Royal Naval Patrol Service such as HMT Amethyst or HMT Arab, in which Lieutenant Richard Stannard (RNR) won the Victoria Cross.
 Smiths Dock prepared the design of the Flower-class corvette, an anti-submarine convoy escort of the Second World War.

 In 1966 Smith's Dock merged with Swan Hunter & Wigham Richardson to form Associated Shipbuilders, later to become Swan Hunter Group.

-In 1968, the company completed the first British-built and owned container ship, Manchester Challenge of 12,039 gross register tons, for operation on Manchester Liners new container service to ports on the St Lawrence Seaway, Canada.
+In 1968, the company completed the first British-built and owned container ship, Manchester Challenge of 12,039 gross register tons.
+This was for operation on Manchester Liners new container service to ports on the St Lawrence Seaway, Canada.
 By 1971, the company had delivered three further ships of this design to Manchester Liners.

 South Bank's shipbuilding era came to an end on 15 October 1986, when the last ship was launched from Smith's Dock, the shipyard itself closing in February 1987.
 The dock was re-used as Tees Offshore Base in 1988 and became home to offshore service industry companies including Tees Dockyard.
 Tees Dockyard was bought by Cammell Laird in 1998.
 On 15 April 2001, Cammell Laird closed the ship repair yard.

 Politics

-South Bank is part of the Redcar Parliamentary constituency, which is represented by Jacob Young of the Conservative Party in the House of Commons.
+South Bank is part of the Redcar Parliamentary constituency in the House of Commons.

 Borough Council

-In the 2019 local elections, the following members were returned to Redcar and Cleveland Borough Council:
+In the 2023 local elections, the following members were returned to Redcar and Cleveland Borough Council:

 Places of worship

-The original Catholic parish of St. Peter was formed in 1874, followed by St. Mary's, in nearby Grangetown, in 1886.
+The Catholic parish of St. Peter was created in 1874, followed by St. Mary's, in nearby Grangetown, in 1886.
 Together they served the Irish and Lithuanian immigrants who worked in the smelting works by the River Tees.
 These days, South Bank's Catholic Church is part of a larger parish, which includes the churches of St. Anne's, Eston and St. Andrew's, Teesville.
 The joint parish is served from, and carries the name of, St. Andrew's Parish.

 The Anglican Communion is represented by the church of St. John the Evangelist.
 The foundation stone for the church was laid in 1893, and was completed two years later in 1895.
 It is part of the Deanery of Middlesbrough within the Diocese of York.

 The South Bank Baptist Church also dates from the late 19th century and the 'non-aligned' South Bank Mission, although not in its original building, was founded in 1908.

 Other established places of worship include the Redcar and Cleveland Islamic and Quranic Cultural Association, which mostly serves the Bangladeshi community.